Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Effective scanning always begins with thorough planning and preparation.
 A preliminary walkthrough is always necessary before deploying the equipment in order to figure out potential challenges, such as reflective surfaces, access restrictions, dynamic elements, etc. This step is often referred to as the reconnaissance phase, informing the development of a systematic scan position plan to ensure complete coverage while keeping the total number of setups required as low as possible.

-Target placement is a critical element of most scanning workflows, especially in target-based registration methods.
-Reference markers on-site operate as common points across multiple scans to assist with accurate alignment during processing.
+Target placement is a critical element of most scanning workflows, especially with target-based registration methods.
+On-site reference markers serve as common points across multiple scans to assist with accurate alignment during processing.
 These targets should be distributed throughout the scan area at varying distances and elevations, ensuring visibility from most angles and avoiding symmetrical patterns that might introduce ambiguities in registration.

 The scanning operation itself includes proper configuration for scan density settings based on how detailed the model has to be.
 Other important considerations here include meticulous documentation of each scan position and proper equipment stability during data capture.
 Luckily, many modern scanners offer field visualization capabilities to verify the completeness of coverage before a scan is initiated, which reduces the risk of expensive return visits to the site to patch up gaps in coverage.